-This document contains general information in relation to requirements under the Food and Drugs Act and the Cosmetic Regulations.
+This document contains general information in relation to requirements under the Food and Drugs Act (FDA) and the Cosmetic Regulations (CR).
 It is not intended to substitute for, supersede or limit the requirements under the Food and Drugs Act or the Cosmetic Regulations.
 In case of any discrepancy between this document and the legislation, the legislation will prevail.

-A Cosmetic Notification Form (CNF) must be submitted for each unique product.
-One notification form covering multiple products is only permissible under certain situations and is recommended for product lines that differ by only one compositional aspect, such as colour or fragrance (for example: a line of lipsticks).
-A product available in different sizes does not require separate notifications for each size.
+A Cosmetic Notification Form (CNF) must be submitted by the manufacturer or importer for each unique product.
+One CNF covering multiple products is only permissible under certain situations and is recommended for product lines that differ by only one compositional aspect, such as colour or fragrance (for example: a line of lipsticks).
+A product available in different sizes does not require separate CNFs for each size.

-In certain situations, manufacturers or importers may cover an entire product line with a single notification form.
+In certain situations, manufacturers or importers may cover an entire product line with a single CNF.
 This may be done only when all of the following conditions are met:

-The Cosmetic Ingredient Hotlist contains labelling examples such as cautionary statements that Health Canada considers acceptable to mitigate certain avoidable hazards.
+The CR has mandatory warnings for certain products and for others, the Hotlist contains labelling examples such as cautionary statements that Health Canada considers acceptable to mitigate certain avoidable hazards.

 A cosmetic ingredient is any substance or component that is deliberately added to the formulation.
 Ingredients usually have a cosmetic function and give a certain physical property to the final product.
 Examples include conditioning agents, fragrances, colouring agents, preservatives and flavours, but excludes impurities or ingredients consumed during the manufacturing process.